MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 ### Microsoft Ignite

+**[Microsoft Ignite 2020](https://myignite.microsoft.com/home):** Join us for our digital event experience on September 22-24, 2020.
+Check out the following sessions recommended for you:

+- Supercharge information protection and governance across cloud, on-premise, endpoints and remote work environments

+- Know your data, protect your data and prevent data loss with Microsoft Information Protection

+- Ask the Expert: Ask anything about Microsoft Compliance: information protection & governance, insider risks, Compliance Management, and more!
+- How do Security professionals sleep at night?

-Microsoft Ignite 2020 in Orlando was a great success!
+**Microsoft Ignite 2019** in Orlando was a great success!
 There was lots of good information about Azure Information Protection with the latest updates and improvements.
 If you couldn't join us, sessions are recorded for viewing later.

 See the following list for our top five sessions that we recommend: